evacchi/wazero/site/content/docs/how_the_optimizing_compiler_works.md

 ### Debug Flags

-To dump the SSA form to the console, you can set the flag `wazevoapi.PrintSSA`.
+`wazevoapi.PrintSSA` dumps the SSA form to the console.

 ## Front-End: Optimization